jordiclive/take_home_exercises/general_python_exercise/README.md

-I have put all solutions in a Jupyter notebook, so can explain my thought process.
+I have put all solutions in a Jupyter notebook, to document my thought process.